Forward 2017 took place on Saturday 4th March 2017. You can find the results here.

 When is it?

-Forward 2013 was on Saturday 2nd March.
 It usually takes place at the very end of February or beginning of March, towards the end of Cambridge University's Lent term.
+Details will be revealed hopefully early in the new academic year (October).

 How do I find out more?